 Practice Your Braiding Skills

 If you’re not one for jazzy accessories, don’t worry, as you can also refine your braiding skills by weaving bangs into a plait.
 Try styles such as halo braids or crown braids that will pull the bangs in from around the front of your hairline.

 Bangs not long enough for this?
 Not a problem.
-“If hair length is not long enough to do a full braided style, then you can just the braid bangs and sweep them away from forehead,” says Elena, explaining that “loose bits that hang out can be hidden easier with the rest of the hair”.
+“If your hair length is not long enough to do a full braided style, then you can just braid your bangs and sweep them away from the forehead,” says Elena, explaining that “loose bits that hang out can be hidden easier with the rest of the hair”.

-Finally, the number 1 tip to maintain your bangin’ new look?
+Finally, the number 1 tip to growing out bangs successfully?
 Trim off any split ends or damaged hair.

 But surely this is counter-intuitive to growing out your bangs we hear you say?
 “While trimming in the short term makes bangs shorter, it’s better for the overall health of your hair” says Elena, going on to say that trimming will also help to incorporate them into the rest of the hair as it grows.

 8 Hairstyles for Growing Out Bangs

 Now that you know which stage you’re at with your bangs, and have the lowdown from an expert, it’s time to learn how to deal with them.
 Below we’ve pulled together a few neat hairstyles that will ensure you and your fringe stay looking cool!

 Did you choose blunt bangs but now find the amount of upkeep that comes with them is too much?
 Well, while all may seem lost, there is a simple solution: part them.

 We love this twisted version of a headband braid for those growing out side bangs.
 Curl the rest of your hair for an ethereal finish that’s perfect for a wedding and use a bobby pin to secure your fringe.